chocolateboy/conjoin/README.md

 This module exports a function which can be used to join array/iterable elements to form a string.
-The default and last separators can be customized, as well as the separator to use if there are only two elements, and options can be baked into the function by currying.
+The default and last separators can be customized, as well as the separator to use if there are only two elements.
+Options can be baked into the function by currying.

 ## Why?